pmuens/serverless-book/06-serverless-by-example/02-a-serverless-todo-application.md

 This book focuses on Serverless so we won't go into implementation details of frontend code here.
 However you can read through the whole code in the [frontend code directory](/xx-code/todos/frontend).
 You'll also find setup information on how to use and run those frontends.

 ## What's next?

+Congratulations!
+You've created your very first Serverless application which enables you a way to manage your todos!

+You might think

+> "So what should I do next?"

+Here are some ideas how you might extend the `todo` application so that you get more familiar with the code and Serverless itself:

+- Add an `isDone` attribute and implement a way to mark todos as done (you might also want to update the frontend code!)
+- Deploy your whole application with the help of S3 (as a static page)
+- Add due dates to your todos
+- Add project support for your todos